waridh/waridh.github.io/docs/_notes/ocaml/ch03_05_advanced_pattern_matching.md

 let f p1 ... pn = e         (* Function definition *)
 fun p1 ... pn -> e          (* Anonymous functions *)
 ```

+Everything else with the semantics remain the same as before, please refer back to the previous chapter if you need clarifications on it.